Lebanon's top Christian cleric criticizes Hezbollah in leaked video | Politics

 Lebanon's top Christian cleric criticizes Hezbollah in leaked video

-Those dragging Lebanon into regional conflicts were not acting in its best interests, the country's top Christian cleric said, in unusually direct comments that appeared to refer to Hezbollah.

-"I want to tell them ...
-Do you want to force (Lebanon) to go to war?
-Are you asking before you go to war?
-Before you go to Syria? ...
-You're not looking out for the interest of your people," Maronite Patriarch Bechara Boutros Al-Rai said in a video circulated by local media on Thursday.
+Rai said he had received visits from Hezbollah supporters who were privately critical of the group as they felt the force of Lebanon's financial collapse.
+"We get people from Hezbollah.
+They come to us to tell us: 'this arsenal is against us, we can no longer endure'.
+Because they are also hungry like us," he said.

+The video marked his strongest criticism yet of Hezbollah, which along with its political allies holds sway in Lebanon's parliament.
+The patriarch wields influence in Lebanon as head of the Maronite church, from which the president must be drawn under a sectarian power-sharing system.

-Rai has called for Lebanon to remain neutral, referring to Hezbollah's role fighting in neighbouring Syria to support Damascus and its alliance with Iran in regional conflicts.
+Rai has called for Lebanon to remain neutral in regional conflicts, referring to Hezbollah's deployment of fighters to neighbouring Syria to support President Bashar al-Assad alongside Shi'ite militias, as well as its alliance with Iran in a power struggle with Saudi Arabia.
+Hezbollah's opponents say its relationship with Tehran has kept away Gulf Arab states that once funnelled money into Lebanon, closing off an important source of aid.

+Lebanon's financial meltdown has crashed the currency, fueling poverty and hunger, its worst crisis since the 1975-1990 civil war that fractured the country along sectarian lines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)